-Note.
-For JD Edwards EnterpriseOne Accounts Receivable and Accounts Payable, the system uses the company number on the invoice or voucher as the hub company.
+Note: For JD Edwards EnterpriseOne Accounts Receivable and Accounts Payable, the system uses the company number on the invoice or voucher as the hub company.

-Examples for the Detail Method
+12.3.1 Examples for the Detail Method

-This section shows three examples of how the system creates the automatic entries for intercompany settlements using the hub method.
+This section shows three examples of how the system creates the automatic entries for intercompany settlements using the detail method.
 This information applies to the three examples:

 - The entry to the hub company uses a subledger that is equal to the offsetting company number and uses subledger type A (address book) so that you have an audit trail. - The business units (1, 50, 60, and 200) and object account (1291) are determined by AAI item ICCC. - The system creates the automatic entries with a document type (AE).
 The automatic entries have the same document number and GL date as the journal entries.

-Example: Journal Entry Between Two Companies
+12.3.1.1 Example: Journal Entry Between Two Companies